 The Audit Committee of the board plays a critical role and votes relating to the committee's composition and conduct carry particular importance for shareholders.
-The committee should be composed of independent non-executive directors (minimum three directors), with at least one having robust financial experience.
+The committee should be composed of independent non-executive directors (minimum of three directors), with at least one having robust financial experience.
 Each member should have been on the board for at least a year to become familiar with the business.
 Members of the Audit Committee should achieve 100% committee meeting attendance and the thresholds for "over boarding" are stricter for audit committee members than for other directors.
 Attendance by executives at audit committee meetings should be by invitation only and should be explained in the annual report.
 We expect the audit committee to take responsibility for reviewing internal audit controls.

 The statements of viability and working capital should be clearly disclosed.
-Companies should provide sufficient disclosure on material and emerging risks across a suitably long-term horizon.
+Companies should provide sufficient disclosure on material and emerging risks across a suitably long-term horizon; e.g. climate change, natural capital, human rights, geopolitics, and artificial intelligence.
 "Long-term" should relate to the company's business cycle and should never be limited to the next twelve months.